Tasswon/SVM-Convolutional_Autoencoder/README.md

-# SVC Classifier with a Convolutional Autoencoder for Feature Extraction
+# SVM Classifier with a Convolutional Autoencoder for Feature Extraction

 ## Software
 Python3\